dicksonleong/GagBook/README.md

 GagBook
 =======

-GagBook is an unofficial mobile app for [9GAG](http://9gag.com) website, currently available for MeeGo Harmattan and Symbian^3.
+GagBook is an unofficial mobile app for [9GAG](http://9gag.com) website, currently available for SailfishOS, MeeGo Harmattan and Symbian^3.

 GagBook get data from 9GAG by scraping their website, or using [InfiniGAG](https://github.com/k3min/infinigag) API.
 This might be unethical but I made this app because there is no official 9GAG app for MeeGo Harmattan